lunelson/sass-list-maps/README.md

 // -> $short-map = ( beta 2, gamma 3)
 ```

-**NB**: notice the use of the `list()` function in the last example.
+**NB**: notice the use of the `list()` function in the second example.
 This is due to the fact that Sass has no succinct way to specify a list containing another list, if the containing list is only 1 element in length.
 Since a list-map must always be a list-of-lists—even if it only contains one item—you must use the `list()` helper function (included) if you want to create a map-list with only one pair.

 #### Advanced